HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 [<img src="../../assets/images/01UserPortalLogin.PNG">](../../assets/images/01UserPortalLogin.PNG)
 <em>The login page simply requires your email and password.</em>

-On the greeting page you should see a link to [download the HAL Robotics Framework](https://halinstaller.blob.core.windows.net/windows/HALRoboticsFramework.exe).
+On the home page you should see a _Downloads_ tab which will give you a link to [download the HAL Robotics Framework](https://halinstaller.blob.core.windows.net/windows/HALRoboticsFramework.exe).
 By clicking on that link, you will download the HAL Robotics Framework Installer.

 [<img src="../../assets/images/01UserPortal.PNG">](../../assets/images/01UserPortal.PNG)
-<em>The [user portal](https://user.hal-robotics.com/) greeting page.</em>
+<em>The [user portal](https://user.hal-robotics.com/) Downloads page.</em>

 [<img src="../../assets/images/01SetupExe.PNG" style="display:block">](../../assets/images/01SetupExe.PNG)
 <em>The downloaded "Setup.exe" application will install the HAL Robotics Framework Installer.</em>